mccright/marpRRL/RRLslides.md

 ---

+### Notes
-<a href="#note1">NOTE1</a>: There are issues of race, caste, class and/or religious stereotypes and related derogatory terms in the telling of this story.
+<a name="note1"></a><a href="#note1">NOTE1</a>: There are issues of race, caste, class and/or religious stereotypes and related derogatory terms in the telling of this story.
 In some of these stories, the author assumes the *rightness* of colonialization or of the Christian faiths and uses that assumption to justify a broad spectrum of inhumane behaviors.
 It is LibriVox's policy to record texts as written.
 This book may be hurtful to some.

 ---